Insurance Companies Exploit Public Prejudice Against Motorcycles

 Interviewer: If I was in that situation what sort of difficulties would you prepare me for?
 What are some things that are going to be difficult in a case like that?

 Stephen Boutros: Well, Insurance companies are going to hire defense lawyers that will vigorously defend cases.
 Especially motorcycle cases, they try to take advantage of the prejudice that most of the public has, or a lot of the public has against motorcycle operators.
-To try to make it look like it’s the motorcycle’s fault, or the motorcycle operator’s fault, and we have to prepare our clients.
-When they know that that’s coming, and they’re prepared for that, and we’ve had the chance to think about it ahead of time, and prepare truthful accurate answers, then our clients are in a much better position.
+To try to make it look like it’s the motorcycle’s fault, or the motorcycle operator’s fault, and I have to prepare my clients.
+When they know that that’s coming, and they’re prepared for that, and I’ve had the chance to think about it ahead of time, and prepare truthful accurate answers, then my clients are in a much better position.
 If you haven’t prepared your client for the attack that’s coming from the insurance defense lawyers then your case could be lost right there.

 Interviewer: There are a lot of people that think that the insurance company would help them out with a situation, would be the ones handling all of this, and they would argue why they would need an attorney to assist them.